expbye/expbye.github.io/blog.md

 * Need to make some decisions about what other .gifs to create.
 * I know S3 can only be used to host static web pages, but is there some hacky way to show the first photo (easy) and the latest one (hard)?
 * What's the best way to batch upload images to S3?
 What would it cost to just throw everything there?
 What about after I adjust photo frequency?

+## Adventures in imagemagick - February 26, 2021
+Imagemagick indeed does what I want it to, but it's asking too much of the Raspberry Pi.
+The Pi thinks for about 6-7 minutes, runs out of RAM, and crashes before it manages to write any of the animated .gif.
+You can adjust the imagemagick config file to avoid the out of resources crash, so I did that.
+I tested on my laptop and desktop and got better, but not great results.
+Ffmpeg looks like a viable alternative.

+Observations:
+* Copying the day's photos from the Pi across Wi-Fi to my laptop took just over 15 minutes.
+IIRC, this generation of Pi's ethernet port runs on the USB bus, so transfer speeds are unlikely to improve by adding a physical connection.
+A newer Pi would do better, but I think it's better to consider other options.
+* I could take photos and then immediately upload them.
+* Alternatively, stop taking photos at night and do a large batch upload during down hours.
+* 6:50 AM seems to be the first photo that sunrise becomes noticeable.
+7:50 PM seems to be the equivalent time for sunset, but on some days you can still see activity on the site even after that.
+Most of the lights around the periphery of the construction site seem to be set to turn off between 10:50 PM and midnight.
+* Identifying when there is after-hours activity and when there isn't might be another job for AI/ML.
+* I know this is fun, but go to sleep someday.